Glossary

 M |

-mTLSMutual Transport Layer Security; A two-way authentication mechanism that uses digital certificates signed using the PKI framework. |
+mTLSMutual Transport Layer Security (mTLS) is a two-way authentication mechanism that uses digital certificates signed using the PKI framework. |

 N |